The Best Things to Do in Saint Tropez, France

-It has been the setting for many Hollywood movies, although it was with the film “And God Created Woman” (et Dieu créa la femme) in the 1950s, this picturesque French coastal town gained international fame.
+It has been the setting for many Hollywood movies, although it was with the film “And God Created Woman” (et Dieu créa la femme) in the 1950s that this picturesque French coastal town gained international fame.

 In a few years, it became one of the favorite spots for the elite from all over the world, and it is not uncommon to see mansions of various celebrities among the buildings in the area.

-In Saint Tropez, it is common to see the port full of luxury yachts, sailboats, and stores of recognized brands.
+In Saint Tropez, it is common to see a port full of luxury yachts, sailboats, and stores of recognized brands.

 For all this, it is not uncommon that when you think of Saint Tropez, the first thing that comes to mind is glamour, elite, exclusive clubs, and luxury cars.
 And although you would not be wrong at all, the truth is that Saint Tropez has much more to offer the visitor.

-The good weather and its beaches are undoubtedly a very strong tourist attraction that makes the place a good choice as a getaway for a weekend.
+The good weather and its beaches are undoubtedly a powerful tourist attraction that makes the place a good choice as a getaway for a weekend.